zetaops/loadtests/README.md

 # WSGI Webserver Loadtesting Thingy

-This project aims to ease the testing of WSGI web servers with the help of a few Fabric tasks.
+This project aims to ease the testing of WSGI web servers (gunicorn and uWSGI for now) with the help of a few fabric tasks.
-It has a realtime load visulation for RPS, CPU and Memory usage of web server.
+Addition to utility fabric tasks, it shows realtime load visulation for RPS, CPU and Memory usage of web server.

 ![](https://raw.githubusercontent.com/zetaops/loadtests/master/blog/webui1.png)

-We used PyCounters to count and display the requests per second.
-Unfortunately we realized that, PyCounters is not not working with async cores (gevent) So we added support for the both web server's own stat sharing protocols. (a client for uwsgi and an udp server for the gunicorn)
+At first, we implement PyCounters to gather the requests per second data.
+But later we realized that, PyCounters isn't working with async cores (gevent).
+So we added support for the both web server's own stat sharing protocols. (a client for uwsgi and an udp server for the gunicorn)
+Currently

-We used psutil to collect the memory and cpu usage of the web server process.
+We're using psutil to collect the memory and cpu usage of the web server process.

+## Dependency list
+#### (for a Debian based distro)
+    apt-get install libssl-dev nginx python-pip build-essential python-dev git pip install flask psutil
+    git clone https://github.com/wg/wrk.git & build & copy to /usr/local/bin

 Command line options can be seen below;